The 4 Enabling DisciplinesDexterity

 Diverse views on the matter crop up and inevitably lead to a lack of alignment across the organization.

-Ensemble Enabler has developed a special modular learning initiative consisting of 6 core topics to support organizations to address the digital transformation process at any stage of development.
+Ensemble Enabler has developed a special modular experience consisting of 6 core topics to support organizations to address the digital transformation process at any stage of development.
 This can be scaled across the entire organization both quickly and effectively.

 Each of these 6 core module topics will be described in more depth below.
-However, before a deep dive is made into the content of the six learning modules, an overview of the litany of key misconceptions about digital transformation which persist in most organizations will be made.
+However, before we take a deep dive into the content of the six modules, let us look at the litany of key misconceptions about digital transformation which persist in most organizations.

 Even though digitalization has been a part of our world since the 1990s, many fundamental misunderstandings about what digital transformation means for organizations still prevail.
 Eliminating these misunderstandings and creating alignment across the organization is the critical first step to mount a successful digital transformation initiative.